altsaxofon/forest-timber-map/README.md

 ## Web interface

+The web interface was designed to facilitate exploration of the house and forest cover datasets.
+It allows users to:
+	-	**Filter Houses:** Filter based on construction year and building techniques.
+	-	**Visualise Forest Relations:** Display forest relationships of filtered houses through interactive graphs.
+ -	**View individual data points:** Select individual houses to view their specific data and details.
-The web interface was made to allow expolration of the datasets of houses and forest cover.
-It allows the user to filter the houses on construction year and building techniques and switch between the original map and the processed forest cover data as a base map.
-If a house is selected the forest cover relations are visualises.
+- **Switch Base Maps:** Toggle between the original map and the processed forest cover data as the base map.

 The tool was built using the open source Javascript mapping library [OpenLayers](https://openlayers.org/) and the base map is the `Positron` map by [CARTO](https://carto.com/basemaps)

 <br />